Coventry: Science, technology and business

 Coventry has been the home to several pioneers in science and engineering.

-Samuel Courtauld and Co Ltd's director H.G.
-Tetley chose Foleshill in Coventry in 1904 as the site of the world's first man-made fibre factory which produced an "artificial silk" later known as viscose rayon.
+Thomas Stevens was born in Coventry and became famous for his invention of a method of using the programmable loom to weave colourful pictures from silk, which he called Stevengraphs.
+Stevens employed another Coventry native called Joseph Gutteridge, a silk weaver who became a pioneer of brocades in five colours and later a microscopist.
+Samuel Courtauld and Co Ltd's director H. G. Tetley chose Foleshill in Coventry in 1904 as the site of the world's first man-made fibre factory which produced an "artificial silk" later known as viscose rayon.